tslenter/RS2WEB/docs/source/usage.rst

 .. code-block:: console

-   Option 3 => RSv2 webinterface installation
+   Option 3 => RSL webinterface installation
-   Option 1 => RSv2 installation
+   Option 1 or 2 => To restore a backup or clean install Laravel project

 Deinstallation
 ------------